ehmatthes/pcc_3e/online_resources_site/docs/updates/first_printing.md

 ```

 This also affects the calls to `path.read_text()` on pages 339 and 343.
 There are a few other grayed-out references to `path.read_text()` that should include this argument, but that shouldn't affect the code you're entering.
 Those are on pages 332, 334, 336, 339, 345, and 348.

+### Chapter 20

+The second half of Chapter 20, starting on page 445, focuses on the process of deploying Learning Log to the hosting company Platform.sh.
+That company has rebranded as Upsun, and they've changed their approach to deployment somewhat.

+Fully up-to-date instructions for deploying Learning Log are posted on the [Deploying Django](deploying_django.md) page.
+If anything in these instructions is not working for you, please don't hesitate to [reach out](../contact.md).

 ---